lumyslinski/app_projects/project_ruby_python_go_RPN/README.md

     - start building a docker to run everything
         - start rest api in python
         - add everything to start worker go when system starts
-        - run ruby endpoint interface???
+        - run ruby endpoint interface
     - modify architecture diagram with new changes